Milosh

-Mike Milosh, known professionally as Milosh, (born 1976) is a Canadian electronic musician from Toronto, who is currently based in Los Angeles, California.
+Michael Milosh (born 1976), known professionally as Milosh, is a Canadian electronic musician from Toronto, who is currently based in Los Angeles, California.

 Career

 Milosh started learning classical cello at age three, later taking up drumming.
 He studied jazz and vocals at university.

 The Los Angeles–based record label Plug Research released two of Milosh's albums, including 2004's You Make Me Feel and 2006's Meme.
 In 2008, he contributed the track "Then It Happened" to the Ghostly International/Williams Street album Ghostly Swim, which was released as a free digital download.
 Later that year, he released his third record, iii, with Plug Research in the US and Studio !K7 in the EU.
 In 2009, he collaborated with Paul Pfisterer on the album New Territory.

 In 2010, Milosh formed the band Rhye with Robin Hannibal, and they released their debut album, Woman, in March 2013.
 Milosh released his fourth solo record, Jetlag, in November 2013, on his own label, Deadly.
 In July 2017, Rhye issued a single titled "Please", and Milosh announced on social media the release of a second album later that year.
 In February 2018, Rhye released a follow-up to Woman, titled Blood.